-The report of National Health Accounts is developed under the coordination of the National Institute of Health (NIH) named after academician S. Avdalbekyan.
-NHA experts were working in close collaboration with Center for financial analysis of health system and evaluation of national health accounts of the NIH.
+This is the first time that the report of National Health Accounts is developed under the coordination of the National Institute of Health named after academician S. Avdalbekyan.
 Institutionalization of NHA report development activities is carried out with the support of USAID Healthcare system strengthening in Armenia (HS-STAR) project.
-The project has also provided advisory support to the preparation of the NHA report of 2011.
+The project has also provided advisory support to the preparation of the NHA report of 2010.